gtvb/Gabriel2233/README.md

 ## About :smiley:

-I'm a developer, and I love to learn and build new things.
-My main objective is improve my knowledgements, every single day.

-My main tools are JavaScript, ReactJs, React Native, MongoDB and NodeJs, although I'm improving my knowledgements with TypeScript, GraphQL and Prisma.
-Always looking for new things to know... :muscle:
+Development has always been my passion, and I'm always looking forward to learn new things and discover new tools.
+My main objective is build things that bring value to the world, using the best technologies and strategies to help people and companies achieve their objectives.

+## My everyday tools :hammer:

+:dart: Technologies I have experience with:

+- ReactJS
+- React Native
+- JavaScript
+- TypeScript
+- NodeJS
+- MongoDB

+:mag: Technologies I'm studying:

+- GraphQL
+- NextJS
+- Strapi

+I'm also improving my problem-solving skills by studying and solving problems related to algorithms, data structures and more.

 > When you don't create things, you become defined by your tastes rather than ability. your tastes only narrow & exclude people. so create.